Briefing to evidence 20% car km reduction

-The Scottish Government set the target to reduce car kilometres travelled in Scotland by 20% by 2030 and this commitment is within both the Update to the Climate Change Plan 2018 – 2032 Securing a Green Recovery on a Path to Net Zero and Programme for Government 2021.
+The Scottish Government set the target to reduce car kilometres travelled in Scotland by 20% by 2030 and this commitment is within both the Update to the Climate Change Plan 2018 – 2032 Securing a Green Recovery on a Path to Net Zero (external website) and Programme for Government 2021 (external website).

 The PHS briefing considers the likely overall impacts of this target on health and health inequalities.
 It provides high level consideration of the range of impacts likely to be associated with a reduction in car use and is intended to provide Scottish Government, Local Authorities and others with a brief overview of the health impacts of the policy.
 Implementation will also support the National Transport Strategy priorities of equality, economy & health and wellbeing; the Public Health priorities; NHS Sustainability priorities & National Performance Framework Outcomes.

 Ali Macdonald, PHS Organisational Lead for Healthy, Active Places said:

 “The transport system can both benefit and harm individual health and community wellbeing depending on the mode, cost, availability and accessibility.
 The evidence strongly suggests that a reduction in car use, with associated support for other modes of transport, should benefit health and health inequalities in Scotland.